bkuhn/talks/ATO-2015/gpl-business.markdown

 # Copyleft's Business Value Proposition

++ Security through obscurity is known not to work.
+    + Non-source code available software is therefore a security risk.

++ Enforced Copyleft **assures** that businesses have the source code of the software on which they rely.

++ Companies need not fear &ldquo;bad actor&rdquo; vendor (or acquisition of their vendor by a bad actor).

+# Copyleft's Business Value Proposition

 + Non-copyleft licensing yields a prisoners' dilemma:
       + if the other guy releases code &amp; I don't, I benefit greatly.
       + if both of us do, we *both* get an equitable and pretty good benefit.